cran-task-views/MissingData/MissingData.md

     and `r pkg("tensorBF")` (for 3-way tensor data).
     *Low rank based imputation* is provided in
-    `r pkg("softImpute", priority = "core")`, which contains several methods for iterative matrix completion.
-This method is also available in the very general package `r pkg("rsparse")`, which contains various tools for sparse matrices.
+    `r pkg("softImpute", priority = "core")`, which contains several methods for iterative matrix completion. `r pkg("eimpute")` implements an efficient imputation methods based on low rank approximation of large matrices.
+Low rank imputation methods are also available in the very general package `r pkg("rsparse")`, which contains various tools for sparse matrices.
 Variants based on low rank assumptions are available in `r pkg("denoiseR")`, in `r pkg("mimi")`, in `r pkg("ECLRMC")` and